photodude/DualVNH5019MotorShieldMod3/README.md

 ## Summary
 -------

 This is a custom library for the [Arduino](http://www.pololu.com/catalog/product/2191) that interfaces with two Pololu [Dual VNH5019 Motor Driver Shields](http://www.pololu.com/catalog/product/2507) with an Arduino Mega.
-It makes it simple to drive four brushed, DC motors from 2 sheilds on an Arduino Mega.
+It makes it simple to drive four brushed, DC motors from 2 shields on an Arduino Mega.

 ## Supported platforms